osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 * Support for alarm values (e.g., ValueStatus), "user tag" aspect of EPICS timstamp.

 # query
-* Define simple unary query API to return the result in a tabular format for use in the web application.
-  * Build table vertically, adding data for one column at a time to the table for the full time range.
-  * Should we return a partial result if the table size exceeds the gRPC message size limit, or just return an error status message?
-It's not unreasonable to think the client can have some knowledge of this and avoid sending requests for "too much" data.
-* Implement handling for queryResponseSingle() API (no streaming)?
-We probably need this for the web application.
-  * Can we handle this in a consistent way as the streaming APIs?
-That is by adding query to queue to be executed and dispatched asynchronously with a "ResponseSingleDispatcher" that sends the result back to the client via the responseObserver?
-    * The stub for the single response API does accept a ResponseObserver, so hopefully we can add a job to the queue, wait for the results, send the response to the observer, and maybe use a latch that is decremented after dispatching the response that the QueryServiceImpl method can wait for (via a controller object nested around the dispatcher?)?
 * Add support (API and handling) for searching by attributes and event metadata (was holding off to see how the annotation API design falls out).
   * MongoQueryHandler.dataBucketFromDocument() handle attributes, eventMetadata.
-* Add support for column name patterns / regex?
 * Should we add check that query time range is less than some configured maximum time range size?
 * I only implemented a single HandlerQueryInterface concrete class using the "sync" mongodb driver, since this meets our performance requirements (and seems to outperform the async/reactivestreams driver for our use) and is in some ways less complex to work with.
 Should we try building a handler using the async/reactivestreams mongodb driver to compare performance?